Australian Competition and Consumer Commission: Roles

 The ACCC administers the Competition and Consumer Act, and has standing to take action in the Federal Court of Australia to enforce its provision.
-The Competition and Consumer Act is a broad range of provisions, such as provisions on anti-competitive conduct, the Australian Consumer Law and regulation of telecommunications and energy industries.
+The Competition and Consumer Act contains a broad range of provisions, such as provisions on anti-competitive conduct, the Australian Consumer Law and regulation of telecommunications and energy industries.
 The ACCC, under the Act, also regulates certain industries by providing access to national infrastructure.
-The ACCC also has an educative role and seeks to educate both consumers and businesses as to their rights and responsibilities under the act.
+The ACCC also has an educative role and seeks to educate both consumers and businesses as to their rights and responsibilities under the Act.

 The Australian Energy Regulator is a constituent but separate part of the ACCC and is responsible for economic energy regulation.
 It shares staff and premises with the ACCC, but has a separate board, although at least one board member must also be a Commissioner at the ACCC.

 Restrictive trade practices

-In most cases the spirit of the act, and thus the actions of the ACCC, favours neither consumer nor supplier, but strives to achieve a competitive market without artificial restrictions.
+In most cases the spirit of the Act, and thus the actions of the ACCC, favours neither consumer nor supplier, but strives to achieve a competitive market without artificial restrictions.
 For example, refusal to deal – a producer refusing to supply a potential retailer or customer with a product – is not itself illegal unless the action would have an anti-competitive effect on the market as a whole.

 Penalties

-One role of the ACCC is to bring court actions against companies that breach the Competition and Consumer Act 2010.
+The ACCC brings court action against companies that breach the Competition and Consumer Act 2010, which can result in the application of fines and other penalties.

-Companies that do not comply with the restrictive trade practices provisions of CCA may be fined by the Federal Court.
-There are three ways the maximum fine can be calculated.
-The maximum possible fine is the larger of A$10,000,000; or three times the value of the illegal benefit; or (if the value of the benefit cannot be ascertained) 10% of turnover for the preceding 12 months.
-Individuals may be fined up to $500,000 and since 2009 certain offences under the Competition and Consumer Act (such as price fixing or participation in a cartel) have been criminalised with executives who engage in conduct which contravenes the relevant provisions liable for a custodial sentence of up to 10 years in prison (44ZZRF and 44ZZRG of the CCA).
+The maximum fine for a corporation is calculated as the larger of: $50,000,000; or three times the value of the illegal benefit; or (if the value of the benefit cannot be ascertained) 30% of turnover for the preceding 12 months.
+Individuals may be fined up to $2,500,000 under the Competition and Consumer Act for offences such as price fixing or participation in a cartel.

-Companies that do not comply with the consumer protection provisions of CCA may be fined by the Federal Court, up to $1.1 million for companies and $220,000 for individuals.

-The ACCC also has power to accept, on its own behalf, court enforceable undertakings under s87B of the Competition and Consumer Act.
+The ACCC also has power to accept, on its own behalf, court enforceable undertakings under section 87B of the Competition and Consumer Act.
 Such undertakings may include a wide range of remedies to the conduct.

 A range of other remedies can be ordered by the court.
 For example, companies are frequently forced to publish retractions of false advertising claims in national newspapers and at their places of business.
 Companies found in breach of the CCA are usually bound to implement a compliance program to ensure future compliance with the Act.